 In July 2016, changes to the Safety of Life at Sea (SOLAS) treaty required all containers to have a verified weight certificate before being loaded on to a ship.
 The intention is to reduce the number of accidents at sea which are caused by wrongly declared container weights.

 SOLAS is an international maritime safety treaty designed to ensure that ships comply with minimum safety standards in construction, equipment and operation.
-The International Maritime Organization (IMO) has announced that this new container weighing legislation will come into force from July 1, 2016.
+The International Maritime Organization (IMO) announced that this new container weighing legislation would come into force from 1st July, 2016.

 With the first ever version of the treaty passed in response to the sinking of the Titanic in 1914, SOLAS in itself is not new.
 However, the forthcoming introduction of mandatory verification of shippers’ declared container weights will require all containers to be weighed before being shipped.

 Shippers are already required to declare container weights on the bill of laiding/paperwork.
 However, with as many as one-third of the 130 million containers transported each year believed to be overweight, it is clear that many weights are wrongly declared.